open-telemetry/opentelemetry-operator/docs/api.md

 StartupProbe indicates that the Pod has successfully initialized.
+If specified, no other probes are executed until this completes successfully.

 <table>
     <thead>